fglock/Perlito/README-perlito5.md

     prove -r -e 'node perlito5.js -I./src5/lib' t5

-Compile the compiler to Javascript into perlito5.js
+Compile the compiler to JavaScript into perlito5.js
 ---------------------------------------------------

 -- using perl and perlito5.pl: